Skip to main content

 Start With the Term

 A fee-only financial advisor earns revenue exclusively from client advisory fees.
-No commissions, no product sales, no third-party payments of any kind.
-If money flows to the advisor from any source other than the client, the advisor is not fee-only.
+No commissions.
+No product sales.
+No third-party payments of any kind.
+If money flows to the advisor from any source other than the client, the advisor isn't fee-only.

-Why it matters: an advisor who earns commissions has a financial reason to recommend some products over others, regardless of which one is better for you.
-The conflict does not make the recommendation wrong, but it is a real conflict.
-A fee-only structure removes that particular source of friction.
-It does not remove every conflict, but it removes the most common ones.
+Why does this matter?
+An advisor who earns commissions has a financial reason to recommend some products over others, regardless of which one is better for you.
+That doesn't make the recommendation wrong.
+But it's a real conflict.
+A fee-only structure removes that particular source of friction, not every conflict, but the most common ones.
 A registered investment adviser owes a fiduciary duty to act in your interest and to disclose any remaining conflicts in writing.

 Want someone to manage your investments?